AleGiovanardi/covidhelper/README.md

 5) Refine the model and test reliability on field study cases.
 6) Add Grad-CAM debugging module to test if model is actully looking for what we are looking for!

+TO CONTRIBUTE SEND AN EMAIL TO COVIDHELPER@GMAIL.COM or MAKE A PULL REQUEST

 ## Getting Started